Michael Govan

 MG

-Tom Krens, Joseph Thompson, and I started that project in 1983.
-While I was still a student, Joe was not, and Tom was the director of the Williams College Museum.
-During that project, the architects that we worked with on the schematic design were Frank Gehry in 1983-4, Denise Scott Brown, Robert Venturi, and David Childs as a threesome.
-Frank was not so famous yet.
-Denise and Robert were defining post-modernism and David Childs was the most successful design corporate architect probably in the world as head of Skidmore, Owings, & Merrill.
-We had this idea that we would take MASS MoCA under the wings of the Guggenheim because you needed more space to show work.
-Contemporary art was already by that time exploding in size, site-specific installations.
-The Guggenheim as a building wasn’t sufficient to show the art of our time, even though we started showing exhibitions using the whole building.
-The early Jenny Holzer show activated the spiral.
-Mario Mertz had his motorcycle around the spiral with Fibonacci.
-Coosje van Bruggen and Claes Oldenburg leaned in as well.
-We did really use that building.
+Yeah—Tom Krens, Joseph Thompson, and I started that project in 1983.
+I was still a student, Joe wasn’t, and Tom was director of the Williams College Museum.
+The architects we worked with on the schematic design were Frank Gehry—this was ’83–84—plus Denise Scott Brown and Robert Venturi, and David Childs.
+Frank wasn’t famous yet.
+Denise and Robert were defining postmodernism, and David Childs was probably the most successful corporate architect in the world, as head of Skidmore, Owings & Merrill.
+The idea was to bring MASS MoCA under the Guggenheim’s wing, because we needed more space.
+Contemporary art was already exploding in scale—site-specific installations, massive works.
+The Guggenheim just wasn’t enough, even though we were activating the entire building.
+The early Jenny Holzer show used the whole spiral.
+Mario Merz drove a motorcycle around it with Fibonacci numbers.
+Coosje van Bruggen and Claes Oldenburg leaned in too.
+We pushed that building as far as it could go.

-To get to Bilbao, we were trying to take MASS MoCA under our wing, thinking about scale.
-We needed to renovate the Guggenheim and then how Bilbao happened.
-We hired four curators, Germano Celant, the Italian curator, who’s no longer living.
-He founded Arte Povera with those artists.
-Norman Rosenthal, who had been the curator of the Jasper Johns show.
-He was well-known, lived in Philadelphia, and Carmen Jimenez, who lived in Madrid.
-So Germano lived in Milan, (Sir) Norman Rosenthal lived in Philadelphia, and Carmen lived in Madrid.
-Carmen came to us with this idea that the government of Bilbao wanted to build a museum as part of their urban renewal.
+To get to Bilbao—we were already thinking about space, about scale.
+We were renovating New York, planning MASS MoCA, and then Carmen Jiménez brought us this idea.
+She was one of the four curators we hired—Germano Celant from Milan, who founded Arte Povera; Norman Rosenthal, who had curated the Jasper Johns show and lived in Philadelphia; and Carmen, who was based in Madrid.
+She told us that the government of Bilbao wanted to build a museum as part of their urban renewal plan.
 They had already commissioned Rafael Moneo to redo the airport.
-She brought it to us and Tom Krens went there with her.
-I didn’t go on the early visits.
-Then they made a deal to have the Guggenheim be the partner to build a museum.
-We had an architectural competition.
-Frank Gehry won the competition right at the time that they had fired him at Disney Hall.
+Carmen brought the idea to us, and she and Tom went to visit.
+I wasn’t on the early trips.
+Eventually, they made a deal for the Guggenheim to be the partner.
+We held an architectural competition.
+Frank Gehry won—right around the time he had just been fired from Disney Hall.

 EO